 There’s been an explosion of domains, not helped by ICANN (the regulatory body for such) increasingly opening up such in recent years.
 However, I wouldn’t consider most of them worth pursuing.

 The extensions .biz and .info are probably the most popular of these.
 Originally, the domain .biz was aimed at businesses; however, its reputation is now less-than-trustworthy or spammer-like.
 The same goes for .info.
 Both also convey the site’s owner either doesn’t take things seriously or couldn’t bother to get a .com (or even .net).

 A few web sites exist that generate possible names based on entered criteria.

-One I used for my site’s recent name change to Diverse Tech Geek is Lean Domain Search, a site run by Automattic (the people behind WordPress).
+Lean Domain Search, a site run by Automattic (the people behind WordPress), is useful for creating new names.
 Not only does the site generate hundreds of possible site names, but it also checks to see if their corresponding Twitter handles are available.

 Picking a domain name is something one ideally will stick with for a long time, so some thought should go into its selection.

 How did you select your domain name?
 Let everyone know in the comments below.